netdata/netdata/health/notifications/prowl/README.md

 ## configuration

-To use this, you will need a Prowl API key, which can be rquested through the Prowl website after registering.
+To use this, you will need a Prowl API key, which can be requested through the Prowl website after registering.

 Once you have an API key, simply specify that as a recipient for Prowl